ajmeyghani/mwb/docs/details.md

 ## Frameworks & Languages

 ### Folder structure
-- All the source code is included in the `client/src`
+- All the client source code goes in the `client/src`

 ### Frameworks and Languages